telerik/winforms-docs/pivotgrid/populating-with-data/using-the-localsourcedataprovider.md

 {{endregion}}

-##
-        The Culture property
+## The Culture property

-The groups formed by the DateTimeGroupDescription as well as the number format of the values formed by the DoubleGroupDescription both depend on
-        the current culture.
+The groups formed by the DateTimeGroupDescription as well as the number format of the values formed by the DoubleGroupDescription both depend on the current culture.
 For example, in some cultures weeks start on Saturday but in others they start on Monday which will result in different values when the grouping step is Week.
 To change the culture of the LocalDataSourceProvider, just set its Culture property.
-      #_[C#] _

 {{source=..\SamplesCS\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.cs region=culture}}
 {{source=..\SamplesVB\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.vb region=culture}}